ryanjeffares/poise/README.md

 * Compiler warnings
 * Optimisation
 * ~~`getCodeAtLine()` for imported files~~
-* Think about whether you should be able to unpack anywhere
-    * How would we know what to pop off the stack, if only one of the values is used?
-    * Unpacking would need a different Vm implementation
-    * What if packs were just lists...
 * Full UFCS + `Any` type annotation?
     * In general, I think I prefer the idea of having an `Any` type annotation as opposed to full UFCS.
     * However, adding an extension function to `Any` gets complicated.